 This bird stands out thanks to its bright colors and broad, red bill.
 Other common names for this species include Colibri Mexicano (Spanish) or Mexican Hummingbird.

-The Broad-billed usually nests on trees or shrubs near streams but may also occupy wooded areas or gardens close by human settlements during wintertime.
+The Broad-billed usually nests on trees or shrubs near streams but may also occupy wooded areas or gardens close to human settlements during wintertime.

 Kingdom | Animalia |